andrew/ultimate-awesome/README.md

 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-adk-agents](https://github.com/sri-krishna-v/awesome-adk-agents) - Curated collection of AI agents built with Google’s Agent Development Kit (ADK): templates, best practices, and production-ready examples for research, business, automation, education, and more.
 - [Awesome-Document-Understanding](https://github.com/harrytea/Awesome-Document-Understanding) - Document Artifical Intelligence.
+- [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.